nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_discovery.rst

 #.
 Set the :kconfig:`CONFIG_BT_GATT_CLIENT` Kconfig option to enable support for the GATT Client role.
 #.
 Set the :kconfig:`CONFIG_BT_GATT_DM` Kconfig option to enable the :ref:`gatt_dm_readme`.
    The :ref:`gatt_dm_readme` is used by the ``ble_discovery`` application module.
 #.
-Define the module configuration in the :file:`ble_discovery_def.h` file, located in the board-specific directory in the application configuration directory.
+Define the module configuration in the configuration file specified by the :kconfig:`CONFIG_DESKTOP_BLE_DISCOVERY_DEF_PATH` option.
+   The configuration file should be placed in the board-specific directory in the application configuration directory.
    You must define the following parameters for every nRF Desktop peripheral that connects with the given nRF Desktop central:

    * Parameters common for all the peripherals: